-RIT's wireless implementation, completed in August 2009, is one of the largest wireless deployments in North America.
-RIT has more than 3400 state of the art wireless access points covering the interior of all academic buildings, residence halls, Colony Manor, Perkins Green, Racquet Club and University Commons apartments.
-This new network supports wireless protocols up to and including 802.11N.
+RIT's wireless implementation, completed in August 2009, was one of the largest wireless deployments in North America.
+RIT has more than 3800 state of the art wireless access points covering the interior of all academic buildings, residence halls, Colony Manor, Perkins Green, Racquet Club and University Commons apartments.
+This network supports wireless protocols up to and including 802.11N.

 Wireless should not be considered a replacement for wired network connections.
 We expect that wired connections will continue to offer speeds that are one to two orders of magnitude faster than wireless connections.
 That speed advantage of wired networks can be critical to some applications.